Polite Herding Dog (PHD)

 1. The dog remains under control while the handler fills out the paperwork.
 The dog may sit, stand, or lay down but cannot pull on the leash.

 2. The dog must exhibit loose leash walking among other dogs in a common area.
-The dog cannot pull on the leash, but drug through the crowd, or show signs of aggression.
+The dog cannot pull on the leash, drug through the crowd, or show signs of aggression.

 3. The dog exhibits control while on a loose leash while walking through a crowded area.
 The dog cannot pull on the leash, be drug through the crowd, or show signs of aggression.